Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/05_trace_ingest_otelcollector/index.md

 Your tenant is receving a lot of traces as the OpenTelemetry Collector was configured to send the trace data from a single Lambda function to multiple Dynatrace tenants.
 That is why you are receiving the same trace multiple times.

 Dynatrace provides a [sample exporter configuration](https://www.dynatrace.com/support/help/extend-dynatrace/opentelemetry/opentelemetry-ingest#expand--sample-collector-configuration) in our documentation.
-You can also reference the OpenTelemetry documentation for a full run-down of [OpenTelemetry Collector configuration](https://opentelemetry.io/docs/collector/configuration/).

 Below is configuration used by the instructor, specific for this lab.